 - Describe what these videos typically entail

-- Explain what type of properties each video is best suited for, ideal length, and the cost to produce
+- Explain what type of properties each video is best suited for, the ideal length, and the cost to produce

 1. Drone Videos

 Probably the most common property video is the drone video.
-Due to the increase of drone use, the cost to produce drone videos has dropped dramatically in the past few years, leading many property owners to utilize drones to create videos for their commercial properties.
+Due to the increase in drone use, the cost to produce drone videos has dropped dramatically in the past few years, leading many property owners to utilize drones to create videos for their commercial properties.

 AQUILA Pro Tip